A Collection of Hematology & Oncology Articles

 The practice of oncology and hematology is in constant evolution.
 These articles highlight some of the most notable advancements and discoveries in the modern medical world.
 We invite you to use this site frequently and collaborate with medical professionals across the globe.

-At Florida Cancer Specialists & Research Institute (FCS), our physicians and advanced practice providers are deeply vested in clinical research so that they may provide the most cutting-edge treatment options available to our patients.
-In our own practices we are fortunate to offer over 300 clinical trials.
-We are equally supportive and interested in the cancer research occurring outside of FCS, as it too, impacts the care we provide.
-I welcome you to use this site, a collection of some of the most recent and relevant cancer studies, for your own research and understanding of the advances being made every day in the oncology world.
+At Florida Cancer Specialists & Research Institute (FCS), our physicians and advanced practice providers are deeply vested in clinical research to provide the most cutting-edge treatment options available to our patients.
+In our own practices we are fortunate to offer over 300 clinical trials across 37 locations including 3 dedicated Phase 1 Drug Development Units.
+We value every opportunity to share best practices and the latest research both within and outside of our institution.
+We welcome you to use this collection as a resource to support your own research and understanding as we strive together to advance cancer care one step at a time.